TommyRiedel/Operating-Room-Audio-Event-Classification/README.md

 This semester thesis is therefore attempting to recognize specific sounds in an operating room in order to be able to perform more operations on patients.

 # Classes:
-  - monopolar coagulation mode
+  - Monopolar coagulation mode
-  - bipolar coagulation mode
+  - Bipolar coagulation mode
-  - cutting mode
+  - Cutting mode
   - Hämolock fast coagulation mode
   - Table up
   - Table down